opencyber-space/MemoryGr.id/docs/video-ingestion.md

 * `decodebin` automatically detects the format and decodes it
 * `autovideosink` displays the video

-FrameDB dynamically assembles such pipelines based on source metadata and user configurations, optimizing for GPU or CPU-based decoding.
+MemoryGrid dynamically assembles such pipelines based on source metadata and user configurations, optimizing for GPU or CPU-based decoding.

 ---